 Breast Cancer Surgery Options

-When a radical mastectomy is used to treat breast cancer, the surgeon removes all of the breast tissue along with the nipple, lymph nodes in the armpit, and chest wall muscles under the breast.
-This procedure is rarely performed today because modified radical mastectomy has proved to be as effective, and is less disfiguring.
+In a radical mastectomy, the surgeon removes the whole breast and nipple, lymph nodes in the armpit, and chest muscles under the breast.
+This operation is rarely done today because a modified radical mastectomy is as effective and is less disfiguring.

-The length of stay in the hospital varies depending on the type of breast cancer surgery performed.
-Generally, lumpectomies are done on an outpatient basis, with the patient recovering in a short-stay observation unit after the procedure.
+Your hospital stay depends on the kind of surgery you get.
+Lumpectomies can be done on an outpatient basis, with the patient recovering in a short-stay observation unit afterward.

-Mastectomies or lymph node removal surgery usually require a one- to two-night stay in the hospital.
+Mastectomies and lymph node removal surgeries usually require a 1- to 2-night stay in the hospital.